 - The first game was also quite notorious for having unskippable cutscenes, which made the fight against Ansem possessed Riku even worse, since he was That One Boss, and the cutscene you'd be watching before fighting him was very long.

 - Xenosaga has extremely long cutscenes.
 Some of its cutscene sequences are more than half an hour long.
-In terms of "LONGEST CUTSCENE EVER", this series is right next to, or maybe more than, Metal Gear.
+In terms of "LONGEST CUTSCENE EVER", this series is right next to Metal Gear.

 - Super Robot Wars is probably the biggest example of cutscenes ever.
 It's a strategy game where every single attack resulted in a minute to five minute cutscene showing the resulting battles.
 And they always worked, mostly because something was actually happening game-wise in the battles.